BenjiMorris/miqc/README.md

-# MIQC
-Repository for Mathematics and Implementation of Quantum Computing project
+# Mathematics and Implemantation of Qunatum Computing